linuxdojo/catalogbot/README.md

 CatalogBot allows CatalogIt users to create "Discuss this item on our forum" weblinks that, when clicked, will redirect the user to a discussion topic for the item in your Discourse forum, creating the topic if it does not already exist.

+Note: This integration uses the CatalogIt API which is subject to your CatalogIt subscription.
+CatalogIt API access pricing is available at https://www.catalogit.app/pricing

 ## Attributions/License

 This integration was created for the [Autralian Computer Museum Society](https://acms.org.au) and is released under the GPLv3.

 ## Installation

-The integration can be run in a Pyton 3.10 virtualenv, or via Docker.
-Refer to the `.environ.example` file if you want to run this integration locally.
+The integration can be run locally or via Docker.

+### Running Locally

+It is recommended to run this integration from within a Python 3.10 virtualenv for development purposes.
+A `requirements.txt` is provided.

+Refer to the `.environ.example` file to configure the integration.

+Start the server by running the `server.py` module.

+### Running via Docker

-The Docker image is available at https://hub.docker.com/r/linuxdojo/catalogbot
+For production usage, a CatalogBot Docker image is available at https://hub.docker.com/r/linuxdojo/catalogbot

-## Usage via Docker

-Create an Discourse API user with full global permissions and specify the below env vars to start the integration:
+Create a Discourse API user with full global permissions and specify the below env vars to start the CatalogBot integration:

 ```
 docker run -it \